-Anna specializes in large acrylic urban and rural landscapes as well as the occasional urban landscape and floral.
+Anna specializes in large acrylic rural landscapes as well as the occasional urban landscape and floral.
 “Acrylics allow for an uninhibited, bold use of colour and more freedom of expression”.
 Anna finds lots of inspiration for her paintings from her home city of Toronto, her travels and her neighbour’s gardens.
 Since she works from photographs, you will often find her “on the hunt” with her digital camera on hand.
 Anna sells her work in local shows, the Beach Studio Tour, various galleries or through commissions.
-More of Anna's paintings can be seen on her website: www.annaclarey.com and she can be contacted via email: firstname.lastname@example.org.
+More of Anna's paintings can be seen on her website: www.annaclarey.com and she can be contacted via email: email@example.com.
 You can also follow Anna on facebook: http://facebook.com/AnnaClareyFineArtist

 Jennifer Cline has worked for years as a graphic artist and returned to her first love watercolours, 13 years ago.
 She studied with Chinkok Tan at the Ontario College of Art and Design and is self-taught since then, expanding her technique and style.
 She has painted extensively in The Beach area, Ward’s Island and Cabbagetown.
 She has also traveled to Greece, England, Colombia and the South of France always painting on-site.
 Her paintings have culminated in nine successful shows at The Beacher Café.
 More of Jennifer's paintings can be seen on her website: www.jennifercline.com